aksommerville/fullmoon4/etc/doc/archive-format.md

 Sound ID are currently restricted to 1..127.
 We could expand that in the future by using Program Change and Bank Select on the sound effects channel, but for now I think 127 will do.

+String resources are UTF-8 text in source, but get reencoded to a private 8-bit format.